 ويقول له الرومي أيشا ويقول له الأرمني أي أصفاج ويناديه التركي أي تنكري ويناديه الأفرنجي أي كريطور ويقول له الحبشي واق (al-Futuhat al-Makiyya II 683.29)

 Other names used are: Ebbe (often in the pronominal suffix Ebbahay ‘my God’) and Baall.
-Ebbe stands for Father, Master or Lord whilst in the Oromo language it means grace; bless divine favour.
+Ebbe stands for Father, Master or Lord whilst in the Oromo language (part of Cushitic language branch) it means grace; bless divine favour.
 The original root meaning is ebis or eba meaning to bless.
+Conversely , the Somali world magan, which stands for grace; favour bears a different meaning in the Sidamo and Kambaata languages (both Cushitic languages): namely God.
 Baall, although used as one of the names of God, does not have a meaning attached to it.

 Ancient Somalis believed that mankind were Waaq’s creatures subject to His Will and must live in constant fear of Him and praise Him always.
 They believed that Waaq stands at the centre of His universe as its Supreme Powers and Creator.